 - When final state approval to implement a new curricular program is received, all new courses for the program must be approved following the procedures for initiating new graduate courses.

-- Formal Application for Graduation (Word)
+- Formal Application for Graduation (Excel)

 The following information should be kept in mind when assigning course numbers.
 Course numbers between 001 and 099 are available for credit but do not apply to the 120 hours required for graduation.
 Such courses are typically of a developmental nature.
 Generally, the following numbers are used for courses at the 100 level and above: